IRL2/nanover-docs/source/installation.rst

     `Meta Quest Link & AirLink <https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/>`_,
     and `SteamVR <https://store.steampowered.com/app/250820/SteamVR/>`_:

     #.
+Set up your headset according to your chosen setup (see the links above).
+    #.
 Navigate to the ``windows`` directory in the extracted folder, and launch ``NanoVer iMD.exe``.
     #.
 The first time you run this, Windows will likely prompt you with a warning about the executable not being signed.
        If this happens, click on the **"More info"** button, then **"Run anyway"**.